amanzom/Re-redis/README.md

 ```

 ## Re-redis Playground:
-[Re-Redis Playground](http://15.207.107.93:8083/) is an interactive site that allows users to experiment with Redis features in real-time on a hosted Re-Redis server.
+[Re-Redis Playground](http://15.207.107.93:8083/) is an interactive site that allows users to experiment with Re-redis features in real-time on a hosted Re-Redis server.
 Give it a try [here](http://15.207.107.93:8083/).